brivo-mobile-team/brivo-mobile-sdk-ios/README.md

 This module manages the connection between an access point and a panel through bluetooth.

 ### Issues

-If you run into any bugs or issues go to [Issues](https://github.com/brivo-mobile-team/Brivo-Mobile-SDK/issues) and raise an issue.
+If you run into any bugs or issues, feel free to post an [Issues](https://github.com/brivo-mobile-team/Brivo-Mobile-SDK/issues) to discuss.